10 Tips For A Better Night’s Sleep

 I have a vicious cycle that I often find myself in.
 And chances are there are a lot of people out there that can relate.
 I have a poor night’s sleep, sometimes many days in a row.
 Now I’m super tired during the day, which leaves me with two options.
 Option number one is taking a nap during the day but then being wide awake at bedtime and ending up staying awake way too late into the night.
 Option number two is to drink a lot of caffeine throughout the day to counteract the tiredness.
 But the caffeine keeps me wide awake late into the night.
 Both scenarios are a losing option.

 I’ve found that implementing as many of the tips below is the biggest help in regulating my sleep.
 There are always events in life that can throw this off.
 But as quickly as I can, I try to get back into my routine.

 If you have trouble sleeping, whether it’s falling asleep or staying asleep that’s a constant problem, try these tips before turning to medication.
-Even though sleep medicine can definitely help, they come with many health risks of its own.
+Even though sleep medicine can definitely help, it comes with many health risks of its own.
 Some of these side effects include- a change in appetite, dizziness, drowsiness, dry mouth, abdominal pain or discomfort, as well as headaches and strange dreams.
 Better to avoid the possibility of these side effects if you can and try these 10 tips for a better night’s sleep instead.

 10 Tips For A Better Night’s Sleep